Emperor Of Japan Receives Credentials Of Qatar's Ambassador

-Doha, Qatar: HM Emperor Naruhito of Japan received the credentials of HE Jaber bin Jarallah Al Marri as Ambassador Extraordinary and Plenipotentiary of the State of Qatar to Japan.
+(MENAFN- Gulf Times) Emperor Naruhito of Japan received the credentials of Jaber bin Jarallah Al Marri as Ambassador Extraordinary and Plenipotentiary of the State of Qatar to Japan.

-HE the Ambassador conveyed the Amir HH Sheikh Tamim bin Hamad Al Thani's greetings and wishes of good health and happiness to His Majesty and continued progress and prosperity to the government and people of Japan.
+The Ambassador conveyed His Highness the Amir Sheikh Tamim bin Hamad Al-Thani's greetings and wishes of good health and happiness to His Majesty and continued progress and prosperity to the government and people of Japan.

 Legal Disclaimer: